 Creating this section, you may want to keep in mind your marketing department.
 What metrics are important for their work?
 For eCommerce projects, it would be the conversion rate.
 Inform the team what is needed so that it can be implemented early.

-In this section we will show you some samples of well-written Product Requirements Documents.
+In this section, we will show you some samples of well-written Product Requirements Documents.
 First of all, it is worth mentioning that you can have your PRD in any size.
-Meaning that most of the samples online will start from one-page-fit-it-all PRD and end up with the documents of 3-5 and up to 10 pages or more.
+Meaning that most of the samples online will start from one-page-fit-it-all PRD and end up with documents of 3-5 and up to 10 pages or more.
 We will take a closer look at each of those variations going from small to large.

 First of all, it saves you, and everyone else, the time learning about the product since all the key information is presented in a concise manner.